phillbush/xnotify/README.md

 ## Running XNotify

-XMenu receives as input a notification specification where each line is a notification entry.
+XNotify receives as input a notification specification where each line is a notification entry.
 Each line is made out of a notification title and a notification body separated by any number of tabs.
 Lines without title are ignored.